plone/documentation/docs/classic-ui/portlets.md

 This file registers the MyPortlet class as a portlet with Plone.
 It also specifies the portlet's name, title, description, and category.

-To get more example you can also look at the source code of the Plone core package `plone.app.porlets`, or of other Plone add-ons that include portlets for examples of how to write and register portlets.
+To get more examples you can also look at the source code of the Plone core package `plone.app.porlets`, or of other Plone add-ons that include portlets for examples of how to write and register portlets.